Menstrual cramp treatment

 - Feeling pressure in the abdomen

 In most cases, menstrual cramps are caused by the uterus contracting during a period.
 These contractions are the most common cause of menstrual cramps, although some women may experience pain and cramping due to an underlying condition.
-Medical conditions that can cause pain during periods include:

 - Pelvic Inflammatory Disease (PID): PID is an infection of the reproductive organs, commonly caused by sexually transmitted bacteria.